penndsg/website_source/events/_posts/2017-01-26-info-session.md

 time: "6-7 PM"
 location: Raisler Lounge (Towne 225)
 image: /images/events/info-session.png
-description: Come on by to grab some free pizza and learn about our plans for this semester!
+description: If you're interested in data science and/or pizza, bring your laptop and your appetite to the Penn Data Science Group info session!
+We'll talk about our plans for the semester and show you how to get started with Kaggle by working on the classic Titanic dataset.
+Come at 5:30 if you need help installing Python.
 ---